 ReLIFE is a thoughtful fantasy-drama that accurately captures emotions and challenges encountered in both high school and working life.
 An enjoyable film regardless of whether you’re in high school, in the midst of a quarter-life crisis, or in a youthful mood.

-Classification rating: Recommended for ages 15+ contains moderate themes involving workplace bullying and suicide.
+Year: 2017 Length: 119 mins Classification rating: Recommended for ages 15+ contains moderate themes involving workplace bullying and suicide.

 In Japanese with English subtitles.